jay86cn/techui-toolkit/README.md

 ## 📑 License Description

-**This repository has a built-in 1-year limited license, which is used for testing and experience, and cannot be used for commercial authorization.**
+**This repository has a built-in 1-year limited license, which is used for testing and experience, and cannot be used for commercial authorization.
+Please follow the instructions above to obtain a license for free.**

 There are two types of licenses: